TinajeroOC/Bonfire/README.md

 5. Set up virtual environment, install dependencies, and apply migrations:
    `python3 setup.py`

-6. Run the services and web app:
+6. Run services, gateway, and web app:
    `python3 run.py`

+> [!NOTE]
+> Run `npm run codegen` in the `web` directory whenever modifications are made to the underlying service APIs.
+This command generates type definitions that are up-to-date with the schema that the Apollo Server (the API gateway) is running queries against.

 ## Development on Windows